AI-comp/SamurAICoding2014/Rule.en.md

 After each of the daytime turns, all the information are made open: which daimyo had negotiation with which lord and how many times.
 After each of the nighttime turns, the number of times each of the lords had negotiation is made open, but which of the daimyo had negotiation is kept secret.

-### Mid-Game Release of Secret Information

-After the fifth turn (the third daytime turn), the so-far-concealed information on which daimyo had negotation with which lords on two preceding nighttime turns are made open.
+At the end of the fifth turn (the third daytime turn), the so-far-concealed information on which daimyo had negotation with which lords on two preceding nighttime turns are made open.

+### Calculation of Total Military Strength

+At the end of the fifth turn and the ninth turn, the total military strength of each daimyo is calculated.
+The total military strength of a daimyo is increased by the sum of the force strengths of lords with whom he has the highest intimacy degree among all daimyo minus the sum of those with whom he has the lowest intimacy degree.
+When there are more than one daimyo with the highest or the lowest intimacy degree with a lord, the military strength of the lord divided by the number of such daimyo is added to or subtracted from the military strengths of the relevant daimyo.
+The military strength acquired at the fifth turn is kept afterwards and the military strength acquired at the ninth turn is added to it.

 ## Game Result

-The total military strength of a daimyo is, after the ninth turn, the sum of the military strengths of lords with whom he is the highest intimacy degree minus the sum of those with whom he is the lowest intimacy degree.
-The daimyo with the largest total military strength wins the game.
+After the ninth turn, the daimyo with the largest total military strength wins the game.

-When there are more than one daimyo with the highest or the lowest intimacy degree with a lord, the military strength of the lord divided by the number of such daimyo is added to or subtracted from the military strengths of the relevant daimyo.

 ## Input and Output Format of an AI Program